kushpr/TTL_Changer/README.md

 With this you'll be free to share your phone internet connection to others without the need of a hotspot plan/feature.
 Most unlimited plans limit your video resolution to 480p or 720p.
 If you want to enjoy watching movies in 4K you'll need to run a VPN or have Stream Saver turned off.

+# How to Install
+MagiskManager > Modules > Downloads/ttlchanger.zip > Reboot